configwizard/gaspump-api/README.md

 The api holds all the backend functionality to interface with NeoFS.

+**You can `go get` this library with** `go get github.com/amlwwalker/gaspump-api`

-If the repository is private, you will need to be a collaborator on this repository.
+### If the repository is private

+you will need to be a collaborator on this repository.
 After that you will need to generate a github access token in your personal developer settings.

 Then run